 The following statement has been issued by our contractors, idverde:

 idverde are continuing to work with their clients to monitor and review this rapidly changing situation.
 In line with Government information and guidelines, we are constantly putting further measures in place for sites that are still open to ensure the safety of our colleagues.

 This is constantly being reviewed.
 Additional guidance and safe working measures have been put in place to ensure those colleagues able to work can travel there safely and can adhere to the prescribed social distancing measures both in workplaces and in transit to work.
 Where the minimum distance measures cannot be maintained, including travelling, work will not continue.

 Thank you for your co-operation during these unprecedented times.

 If you are concerned or have any queries please contact 0800 917 6263.

 Russell Gardens are situated on the opposite side of the road to Kearsney Abbey and were originally known as Kearsney Court & Gardens.
 The area is laid out in a more formal style than Kearsney Abbey, and was designed by Edwardian architect Thomas Mawson.

 The gardens are popular all year, whether taking a gentle stroll around the gardens or pond dipping with the children.
-During the summer months you can enjoy a game of tennis on one of the four grass tennis courts.

 Bushy Ruff, at the western end of the gardens, is set around a picturesque lake with footpaths running alongside.
 This is a popular open space for dog walkers or for those who simply want to enjoy a pleasant walk in natural surroundings.